 • If you are unable to find this email, please check your Spam or Junk folder.

-• More information on completing this form can be found in the Ethics RM manual(external link).
+• More information on completing this form can be found in the Ethics RM manual.

 When conducting research in New Zealand, should researchers from abroad be required to obtain ethics approval in New Zealand?